Birrellc/Navigating-Newcastle/README.md

 - 7 page website overall with add_word, update_word included
 - 3 User Interactive Forms With Validation
 - Account Registration & Login Features
+- Interactive dictionary application
 - CRUD options to create, read, update and delete words for all registered users.
 - Search engine to allow users to search for specific words
-- Social Media - Social media icons will be present on all pages.
+- Social media icons will be present on all pages.
+- Error pages to help any users if there are any errors

 ### Features to be Implemented in the Future